Nottingham-CTU/Extra-Calculation-Functions/README.md

 ## Project-level configuration options
-These settings are only available to administrators.

 ### Automatically update calculated values
-If this setting is enabled, the data quality rule for *Incorrect values for calculated fields* will be automatically run to fix calculated values on 10% of page loads.
+If this setting is enabled, the data quality rule for *Incorrect values for calculated fields* will be automatically run to fix calculated values on page load if at least 15 minutes has passed since it was last run.

+***The following settings are only available to administrators.***

 ### Enable custom data lookup
 This setting enables the *datalookup* function and provides the options to configure data lookup